wints/documentation/recipes/your_first_marketing_link.md

 {% ingredient dashboard_setup/web_url %}{% endingredient %}
 {% ingredient dashboard_setup/store_or_custom_url %}{% endingredient %}

 That's the end of the required setup for the Dashboard!
-The dashboard is incredibly powerful, so if you want to dive in deeper, definitely check out [Configuring the Dashboard](/recipes/configuring_the_dashboard/{{page.platform}}/) for the full setup.
+The dashboard is incredibly powerful, so if you want to dive in deeper, definitely check out [Dashboard pro tips](/recipes/dashboard_pro_tips/{{page.platform}}/) for the full setup.

-## Creating your Link
+## Creating Your Branch Link

 {% ingredient dashboard_links/creating_links %}
 	{% override screenshot_description %}One example description if you want to treat this guide is: "Marketing our launch on Facebook."{% endoverride %}